Updated on 2/24/2022

 “Sometimes they think web design is the last thing they need to think about,” said Petersen.
 “But once you make that decision to put in the work to [build a website], it’s amazing what it can do to ease some of the burdens of doing business.”

-Cost is a Key Obstacle, But Many Small Businesses Spend Less Than $500
+Many Small Businesses Spend Less Than $500 on a Website

 More than one quarter (26%) of small businesses without a website cite cost as the key obstacle.